 - MERP with a validity of two years, allowing you to enter and exit the country as you like

 For those married to an Indonesian: Eligible for joint ownership of property with your spouse

 How Long Does the Process Take?

 The process usually takes approximately three months.

-With the help of an agency like Cekindo, you can do it the fastest way possible, smooth and easy.
-We know that a visa application can be a headache, going here and there, finding out something is missing the last minute, unclarity about rules and so on.
+With the help of an agency like Cekindo, you can do it the fastest way possible, smoothly and easily.
+We know that a visa application can be a headache, going here and there, finding out something is missing at the last minute, unclarity about rules, and so on.